Israel strikes Gaza, Syria and West Bank as war against Hamas threatens to ignite other fronts

 For days, Israel has seemed to be on the verge of launching a ground offensive in Gaza as part of its response to Hamas' deadly Oct.
 7 rampage.
 Tanks and tens of thousands of troops have massed at the border, and Israeli leaders have spoken of an undefined next stage in operations.

-But the military acknowledges there are still hundreds of thousands of Palestinian civilians in northern Gaza despite a sweeping evacuation order, which would complicate any ground attack.
-And the risk of triggering a broader war with Hamas' allies in Lebanon and Syria might also give them pause.

-On Saturday, 20 trucks of aid were allowed to enter Gaza from Egypt through the Rafah crossing, the first time anything has gone into the territory since Israel imposed a complete siege two weeks ago.
+A convoy of 17 aid trucks was allowed to enter Gaza from Egypt on Sunday, Egypt's state-run media reported, the second shipment into the territory since Israel imposed a complete siege two weeks ago.
+On Saturday, 20 trucks entered.
+Associated Press journalists at the crossing saw seven fuel trucks enter Gaza on Sunday, but did not see any more deliveries.

-Gaza’s Hamas-run Interior Ministry reported heavy Israeli airstrikes across the territory overnight into Sunday, including southern areas where Israel had told Palestinians to seek refuge.
-The ministry said that among the sites hit were homes and a cafe in the south where dozens of residents had sought shelter.
+Relief workers said far more was needed to address the spiraling humanitarian crisis in Gaza, where half the territory's 2.3 million people have fled their homes.
+The U.N. humanitarian agency, known as OCHA, said Saturday's convoy carried about 4% of an average day’s imports before the war and “a fraction of what is needed after 13 days of complete siege."

+The Israeli military said the humanitarian situation was “under control,” as OCHA called for 100 trucks a day to enter.

+Heavy airstrikes were reported across Gaza, including in the southern part of the coastal strip, where Israel has told civilians to seek refuge.
+At the Al-Aqsa hospital in Deir al-Balah, south of the evacuation line, several bodies wrapped in white shrouds were lined up outside on the ground.

+Khalil al-Degran, a hospital official, said more than 90 bodies had been brought in since early Sunday, as the sound of nearby bombing echoed behind him.
+He said 180 wounded people had arrived, mostly children, women and the elderly who had been displaced from other areas.

 Israel’s military has said it is striking Hamas members and installations, but does not target civilians.
-Palestinian militants have continued daily rocket attacks, with Hamas saying it targeted Tel Aviv early Sunday.
+Palestinian militants have fired over 7,000 rockets at Israel, according to the military, and Hamas says it targeted Tel Aviv early Sunday.

-Israeli Prime Minister Benjamin Netanyahu convened his Cabinet late Saturday to discuss the expected ground invasion, Israeli media reported.
-A military spokesman, Rear Adm.
-Daniel Hagari, said Israel planned to step up airstrikes starting Saturday as preparation for the “next stages of the war.”
+The military says it plans to step up airstrikes ahead of the “next stages of the war,” without elaborating.

-Israel has vowed to crush Hamas but has given few details about what it envisions for Gaza if it succeeds.
-Yifat Shasha-Biton, a Cabinet minister, told Channel 13 TV there was broad consensus in the government that there will have to be a “buffer zone” in Gaza to keep Palestinians away from the border.

-An Israeli ground assault would likely lead to a dramatic escalation in casualties on both sides.
 More than 1,400 people in Israel have been killed in the war — mostly civilians slain during the initial Hamas attack.
-At least 210 people were captured and dragged back to Gaza, including men, women, children and older adults.
+At least 212 people were captured and dragged back to Gaza, including men, women, children and older adults.
 Two Americans were released on Friday in what Hamas said was a humanitarian gesture.

 More than 4,300 people have been killed in Gaza, according to the Hamas-run Health Ministry.
 That includes the disputed toll from a hospital explosion.

 Syrian state media meanwhile reported that Israeli airstrikes have targeted the international airports in the capital, Damascus, and the northern city of Aleppo.
-It said the strikes killed one person and damaged the runways, putting them out of service.
+The strikes killed one person and damaged the runways, putting them out of service. media reported.

 Israel has carried out several strikes in Syria, including on the airports, since the war began.
 Israel rarely acknowledges individual strikes, but says it acts to prevent Hezbollah and other militant groups from bringing in arms from their patron, Iran, which also supports Hamas.

-In Lebanon, Hezbollah said six of its fighters were killed Saturday, and the group's deputy leader, Sheikh Naim Kassem, warned that Israel would pay a high price if it starts a ground offensive in the Gaza Strip.
-Israel says it will continue to respond to rocket fire from Lebanon.
+In Lebanon, Hezbollah said six of its fighters were killed Saturday, and the group's deputy leader, Sheikh Naim Kassem, warned that Israel would pay a high price if it starts a ground offensive in Gaza.
+Israel struck Hezbollah targets Sunday in response to rocket fire, the military said.

+Israel also announced evacuation plans for another 14 communities near the Lebanon border.
+Kiryat Shmona's 20,000 people were told to evacuate last week.

-In the occupied West Bank, dozens of Palestinians have been killed in clashes with Israeli troops, arrest raids and attacks by Jewish settlers.
+In the Israeli-occupied West Bank, 90 Palestinians have been killed in clashes with Israeli troops, arrest raids and attacks by Jewish settlers since the Hamas attacks, according to the Palestinian Health Ministry.
 Israeli forces have closed crossings into the territory and checkpoints between cities, measures they say are aimed at preventing attacks.
+Israel says it has arrested more than 700 Palestinians since Oct.
+7, including 480 suspected Hamas members.

+Israeli forces killed at least five people there early Sunday, according to the Health Ministry.
+Two were killed in an airstrike on a mosque in the town of Jenin, which has seen heavy gunbattles over the past year.

 The internationally recognized Palestinian Authority administers parts of the West Bank and cooperates with Israel on security, but it is deeply unpopular and has been the target of violent Palestinian protests.

-In a statement, he said the U.S. would work to keep Rafah open and let U.S. citizens leave Gaza.
-But hundreds of foreign passport holders who had gathered at the crossing on Saturday were unable to depart after the aid convoy entered.

-American citizen Dina al- Khatib said she and her family were desperate to get out.
-“It’s not like previous wars,” she said.
-“There is no electricity, no water, no internet, nothing.”

-Magdy reported from Cairo and Krauss from Jerusalem.
-Associated Press journalists Amy Teibel in Jerusalem and Bassem Mroue in Beirut contributed to this report.
+Magdy reported from Cairo and Nessman from Jerusalem.
+Associated Press journalists Amy Teibel in Jerusalem; Samya Kullab in Baghdad; Bassem Mroue in Beirut and Albert Aji in Damascus, Syria, contributed to this report.

 Credit: AP